rishinvellora/flask-app-jenkins-cicd/README.md

-# TaskFlow API — CI/CD DevOps Pipeline Project
+# TaskBoard — CI/CD DevOps Pipeline Project

 A small Flask REST API used as a real-world vehicle to build a complete, production-style CI/CD pipeline with Jenkins.